 The M.S. in Education with a specialization in Prekindergarten - Primary Education leading to initial licensure for teachers in Nevada focuses on preparing non-educators to enter the classroom, while emphasizing the teaching of children in prekindergarten through grade three.
 This specialization provides future educators with a foundation in classroom management, curriculum development, and instruction strategies, as well as skills for assessing and teaching language and literacy, and concepts in mathematics, science, and social studies.
 Course content is research-based and infuses best practices in education, while aligning directly with the Nevada Department of Education's licensure requirements for early childhood education and the standards from the National Association for the Education of Young Children.

-Passing Praxis I scores or CBEST scores.
+Passing \Praxis I, (test scores subject to change) scores or CBEST scores